bigcommerce/dev-docs/docs/stencil-docs/page-builder/configuration.md

 ### File management requirements

-* For any theme setting, such as a Sass variable or a front-matter value, to be merchant-customizable, that setting and its values must be present in `schema.json`.
-You have to manually provide these declarations, according to the structure described here.
+For any theme setting to be merchant-customizable, that setting and its values must be present in `schema.json`.
+You must provide these declarations manually, according to the structure described here.

-* Each key that you create in `schema.json` must have a corresponding `config.json` key whose name matches its ID value.
+Each key that you create in `schema.json` must have a corresponding `config.json` key whose name matches its ID value.
 This `config.json` key sets the default value even if that is an empty string.
 A `schema.json` setting without an `id`-matched `config.json` key will not appear to users in the Page Builder UI.

 ## How .json entries govern Page Builder's UI